ShengqianChen/STPN/README.md

+This is an attempt to reproduce the task mentioned in the original warehouse paper.

+The original repository readme is as follows.

+---

 # Short-Term Plasticity Neurons Learning to Learn and Forget
 _This open source project is not an official Huawei product.
 Huawei is not expected to provide support for this project._